 The future of work is a topic that cannot escape your attention.
-According to PWC, by early 2030, 30% of the UK’s workforce could be impacted by artificial intelligence (AI).
 So should you be worried?

 John Hawksworth chief economist at PWC said: "A key driver of our industry-level estimates is the fact that manual and routine tasks are more susceptible to automation, while social skills are relatively less automatable.
 That said, no industry is entirely immune from future advances in robotics and AI."